nschaefe/Pathfinder/README.md

 * one color corresponds to one class
 * the rectangles at the bottom are the memory addresses of the inter thread communications where one thread wrote to and the other read from
 * if a node has a label like "unknown.." this belongs to an array index access where the field location of the corresponding array could not be automatically inferred
 * double click on a rectangle to see only the part of the graph the rectangle is reachable from.
+Refresh the page to come back to the full view.
+* There is a suggested order in which the

+#### Investigation Strategies
+There are different use cases for which the tool can be used:

+* Identifying Execution Boundaries:\
+The probably easiest and most efficient way for investigating the shown inter thread communications (ITCs) is to look at them one-by-one in the the suggested order (number below the rectangle).
+Use the one-by-one config preset in index.js.
+Usually the investigation of the first few ITCs is enough to describe what the execution context of the reader and writer is and in which way they communicate on a high level.
+For example: a Runnable is submitted to an executor that executes it.
+If the communication is not some kind of message passing, it is likely that your are looking at a "submitter relation".
+For example: Some meta data was made available by the writer at a global point and is now accessed by several other threads.
+The writer is in that case not responsible for the task the consumers are executing.
+(See Principled workfow-centric tracing of distributed systems by  Sambasivan et al. for more on submitter-preserving vs trigger-preserving)
+Often such relations are not relevant for tracing.

+* identifying resources to store the trace context:
+TODO